Remote Test Requirements

 If an examinee has scheduled their CELBAN CBT appointment at a Prometric test site, all of their personal items must be locked in a locker for test security purposes.
 Learn more about what to expect

-from the Prometric test site experience and the COVID-19 protocols in place.
+from the Prometric test site experience.

 Examinees will be required to verify their identity on each of their scheduled test dates.
 For an online test, this means showing personal identification to the camera.
 The names that are used on the registration form must be identical to the names that appear on the photo identification provided, including the same spelling.
 If the identity of an examinee cannot be verified on their scheduled test dates, they will not be permitted to take the test.